Manuel Benito de Castro: Controversy and criticism

-Castro was an eccentric man, who was described as wearing a cape, a ceremonial sword, a large pointy hat, and other such articles of man's fashion from 1767.
+Castro was an eccentric man, who was described as wearing a cape, a ceremonial sword, a cocked hat, and other such articles of clothing that had long gone out of fashion.

 When he assumed the presidency, one of his conditions was that he could leave the sessions of Congress at a certain time to go and feed his dog; on another occasion, it is said that when he was called to appear to go to the Counsel, he replied that he would go after he finished grooming his dog.
 His time in power was complicated by the confrontation between centralists and federalists, and Nariño was forced to come back and take back the presidency.